blaisethomas/intro_to_rspec/Intro_to_rspec_rails.md

 Most matchers can also be accessed using the `(...).should` and `(...).should_not` syntax; By default, **both** expect and should syntaxes are available.
 In the future, the default may be changed to **only enable the expect syntax**.
 [AVOID USING THE "SHOULD" SYNTAX](https://github.com/rspec/rspec-expectations/blob/master/Should.md)

+Here is an example of some expect matchers.
+These will live within our examples (declared using "it")

 ```
 #following this pattern